5 Solo drills for better BJJ mat endurance

 If you’ve ever gassed out in the third round, you know the feeling.
 Your technique goes out the window, your grips fail… It’s a frustrating reality for many grapplers.
-But what if the solution wasn’t just more rolling, but smarter solo work?
+More rolling can help, but smarter solo work gives your conditioning a clearer target.
+Building endurance also requires mental skills to maintain focus when fatigued, and nervous system training to manage stress responses.

-Here are 5 drills you can do alone to build a relentless gas tank…
+Here are 5 drills you can do alone to build a more reliable gas tank.

-This isn’t your warmup shrimp.
-This is a high-intensity drill designed to build the specific muscular endurance needed for escaping bad positions when you’re already exhausted.
+This is not your warmup shrimp.
+This is a high-intensity drill designed to build the specific muscular endurance needed for escaping bad positions when you’re already tired.

 Drill Protocol with TapFlow: